-Monerium is founded by four repeat entrepreneurs with experience which ranges from central banking to operating global web services.
-We came across Bitcoin early and have participated in public discussion on blockchain and cryptocurrencies as well as advising established financial institutions on their benefits.
+Monerium is founded by four repeat entrepreneurs with experience which ranges from central banking to global web services.
+We believe all assets will be tokenized and transacted online which is why we are issuing digital fiat currency on blockchains.

 Gísli holds a B.Sc. degree in Mathematics from the University of Iceland and is a certified securities broker.
 He started his career as a programmer and later worked as a business intelligence consultant and bond broker.
 In 2011, Gísli co-founded Appvise, a software company which offers smart DNS services in over 100 countries.
 Gísli discovered Bitcoin in 2013 while serving as CTO of Appvise.
 Gísli participated in the Ethereum Initial Coin Offering and has explained blockchains to business and technical audiences at industry conferences.